How Sonoma County’s evacuations compare with other emergencies

 The largest official evacuation in the county’s history grew through a series of orders from the Sonoma County Sheriff’s Office and Santa Rosa Police Department, based on information from Cal Fire about the advancing fire, which has surpassed 30,000 acres.
 Mandatory evacuation orders now affect about 180,000 to 185,000 residents, according to county officials.

-The scope of the exodus is roughly on par with the effort to evacuate residents along the Feather River Basin spanning three counties in 2017, when erosion of an emergency spillway at the Oroville Dam raised fears the valley would be flooded and cities wiped out.
-It is less drastic than a storm of about 30 fires that spanned Southern California and forced nearly 1 million people from their homes in 2007.
+The scope of the exodus is roughly on par with the effort to evacuate residents along the Feather River Basin spanning three Northern California counties in 2017, when erosion of an emergency spillway at the Oroville Dam raised fears the valley would be flooded and cities wiped out.
+It is less drastic than a storm of more than 17 fires that spanned Southern California and forced nearly 1 million people from their homes in 2007.

 Most displaced Sonoma County residents will likely find shelter with friends and family, said Cynthia Shaw, a Red Cross spokeswoman who hails from San Jose.
 Others will try to find a hotel room among the strained North Bay lodging stock.
 For others, there were still spaces available at the Sonoma County Fairgrounds in Santa Rosa, the Marin County Fairgrounds in San Rafael, and the Napa Valley College and CrossWalk Church in Napa, Shaw said.